jerryljames/BluePill-Examples/README.md

 # BluePill-Examples
-Done on BluePill board in STM32CubeIDE
+Done on BluePill board
+IDE used : STM32CubeIDE V1.3.0